rockingelevator/megaphone/README.md

 #####Cryptography package:
-Cryptography package is used to work with passwords.
+Cryptography package is used for working with passwords.

 Try: